vinaapatricia/tailwind_uts_codevin/README.md

 # Codevin.
 Website

-sing tailwind framework for css, html, and alpine js (i've comment this command)
+using tailwind framework for css, html, and alpine js (i've comment this command)